yt-project/unyt/docs/usage.rst

   >>> import unyt

-The top-level :mod:`unyt` namespace defines both a number of useful functions as well as a number of unit symbols you can use to attach units to NumPy arrays or python lists.
+The top-level :mod:`unyt` namespace defines both a number of useful functions as well as a number of units and physical constants populated from the :mod:`unyt.unit_symbols` and :mod:`unyt.physical_constants` namespaces you can use to attach units to NumPy arrays and other common python data container types like ``list`` and ``tuple``.
+For an exhaustive listing of units and physical constants defined in :mod:`unyt`, see :ref:`unit-listing`.

 An Example from High School Physics
 -----------------------------------

-To see how you might use these symbols to solve a problem where units might be a headache, let's estimate the orbital periods of Jupiter's Galilean moons, assuming they have circular orbits and their masses are negligible compared to Jupiter.
+To see how you might use :mod:`unyt` to solve a problem where units might be a headache, let's estimate the orbital periods of Jupiter's Galilean moons, assuming they have circular orbits and their masses are negligible compared to Jupiter.
 Under these assumptions, the orbital period is